-6 Best Tax Savings Tips for College Students
+Tax Day Countdown: 6 Last-Minute Tax Savings Tips for College Students

 With CollegeBoard reporting rising full-time undergraduate tuition rates for the 2024-2025 school year, college expenses can clearly challenge any budget.
-That makes it worth looking for ways to at least cut your 2024 tax bill.
+That makes it worth looking for ways to at least cut your tax bill if you haven’t filed your 2024 taxes yet.

 As a college student, you might qualify for significant education-related tax credits and deductions or even have access to tax-free funds to use for important costs.
 Your job situation and certain retirement accounts may also lead to tax breaks.